We have two types of Members, elected and nominated. This is as required by the City of Edinburgh Council’s Scheme for Community Councils.

 - Karen Aitkin

-Edinburgh Old Town Community Council meets every month (except August).
+Edinburgh Old Town Community Council meets every month.

-OTCC does this by focusing on what matters to people living in Abbeyhill, Grassmarket, Princes Street Gardens and The Royal Mile.
-We do this by :
+We focus on what matters to people living in Abbeyhill, Grassmarket, Princes Street Gardens and The Royal Mile.
+This is done by :

 - listening to residents in Old Town and influencing what happens in their areas.